fern4lvarez/chatzilla/Readme.md

 		});
 ```

 Commit what you have.
-And push what you have to heroku.
+And push what you have to cloudControl.

 ```
-git push heroku master
+cctrlapp YOUR_APPLICATION_NAME/default push
+cctrlapp YOUR_APPLICATION_NAME/default deploy
 ```

 ### Before you panic